opentox/loael-paper/loael.md

 Finally the local RF model is applied to [predict the activity](https://github.com/opentox/lazar/blob/loael-paper.submission/lib/model.rb#L194-L272) of the query compound.
 The RMSE of bootstrapped local model predictions is used to construct 95\% prediction intervals at 1.96*RMSE.
+The width of the prediction interval indicates the expected prediction accuracy.
+The "true" value of a prediction should be with 95\% probability within the prediction interval.

 If RF modelling or prediction fails, the program resorts to using the [weighted mean](https://github.com/opentox/lazar/blob/loael-paper.submission/lib/regression.rb#L6-L16)